 What do you hope to achieve in the future?

-In the next five years I really hope that half of women in aviation will be in management roles and more importantly, my personal goal for me, my team and for VistaJet, is that in the next five years our customer base can grow from 5% women to 25% of women being passengers; ultimately this will mean that a lot more women will be in c-suite positions.
+In the next five years I really hope that half of women in aviation will be in management roles and more importantly, my personal goal for me, my team and for VistaJet, is that in the next five years our client base can grow from 5% women to 25% of women being passengers; ultimately this will mean that a lot more women will be in c-suite positions.